 Prior to joining the Company, Mr. Cross served as President of Related Hudson Yards, leading the development efforts of Hudson Yards, the 28-acre megaproject on Manhattan's west side.
-Previously, as President of the New York Jets, he spearheaded the development of MetLife Stadium, executing an innovative joint venture between the Jets and the New York Giants to build and privately finance the \$1.3 billion dual-team NFL stadium.
-Mr. Cross served as President of Business Operations for the NBA's Miami Heat where he led the development of the \$213 million American Airlines Arena, creating a public-private partnership between the team and Miami Dade County, closing on an unprecedented Triple-A \$185 million bond offering, and driving a pioneering development program that sparked a renaissance of downtown Miami and the birth of a new residential neighborhood.
-Prior to that, Mr. Cross Toronto's Air Canada developed Centre - a \$265 million innovative dual-sport complex and home to the city's NBA and NHL franchises - through rezoning Toronto's downtown arena site.
-Mr. Cross has held senior positions with Markborough Properties, leading the company's commercial and industrial portfolio, and with The Prudential Insurance Company of America's real estate investment operations.
+Previously, as President of the New York Jets, he spearheaded the development of MetLife Stadium, an innovative joint venture between the Jets and the New York Giants to build a dual-team NFL stadium.
+Mr. Cross served as President of Business Operations for the NBA's Miami Heat where he led the development of the American Airlines Arena, creating a public-private partnership between the team and Miami Dade County, and driving a pioneering development program that sparked a renaissance of downtown Miami and the birth of a new residential neighborhood.
+Prior to that, Mr. Cross developed Toronto's Air Canada Centre an innovative dual-sport complex, home to the city's NBA and NHL franchises - through a complex rezoning of Toronto's downtown arena site.
+Mr. Cross has held senior positions with Markborough Properties, and with The Prudential Insurance Company of America's real estate investment operations.
+Mr. Cross is also an independent trustee of Choice Properties Real Estate Investment Trust, a publicly traded REIT in Canada.